emma-sax4/emmasax4.info/.github/contributing.md

 ## Categories vs. Tags

 There's two ways of sorting blog posts.
 The first way is with a `tag`.
-A blog post can have as many `tag`s as desired, and each `tag` has its own page with all posts with that `tag`.
+A blog post can have as many tags as desired, and each tag has its own page with all posts with that tag.
 The second way is with a `category`.
-A blog post can only be a part of a single `category`, so it makes sense for the small group of blog posts that are all related with a single theme.
-Each `category` also has its own page.
+A blog post can only be a part of a single category, so it makes sense for the small group of blog posts that are all related with a single theme.
+Each category also has its own page.
 A user of the site will view the category of posts no differently than posts with tag(s).
-Currently, the code is not set up to handle posts that are part of a `category` _and_ contain `tag`s.
+Currently, the code is not set up to handle posts that are part of a category _and_ contain tags.

 ## Directory/File Structure